-In order to protect our groundwater supply, the District currently anticipates it will remain in Stage 3c of the Water Shortage Contingency Plan until further assessment of the groundwater and other local water supplies can be made at the end of the year.
-The Board of Director’s will carefully review the results of the groundwater assessment and determine how to move forward in 2020.Stage 3c gives residential and landscape customers their full Tier 1 and Tier 2 efficient budgets and Tier 3 (the inefficient tier) is eliminated.
-Therefore, customers who go over their efficient budget will go directly into Tier 4 and pay the highest price for water.
+In order to protect our groundwater supply, the District is currently in Stage 3a of the Water Shortage Contingency Plan.
+The District will do further assessments of the groundwater and other local water supplies at the end of the year.
+The Board of Director’s will carefully review the results of the groundwater assessment and determine how to move forward in 2020.Stage 3a gives residential, multi-family and landscape customers their full Tier 1 and Tier 2 (efficient budgets), Tier 3 (the inefficient tier) and Tier 4 (wasteful tier).
 The additional funds being paid at the Tier 4 rate go directly to capital projects that enhance and build resiliency in our local water supply and water storage capacity that help protect us against the next drought.

-For additional information related to Stage 3c, please click here for the District’s Water Shortage Contingency Plan information.
+For additional information related to Stage 3a, please click here for the District’s Water Shortage Contingency Plan information.

 Current Drought Status

-Residential and Landscape Customers Tier 3 Water Budgets are Eliminated.
+Residential, Multi-Family and Landscape Customers Tier 3 Water Budgets are reinstated.
 Rolling water budgets continue to be suspended; No variances or adjustments will be approved for filling swimming pools, establishing or expanding landscape area, leaks not repaired within 48 hours, and existing outdoor water budgets.